tmtsoftware/esw-gateway-ui-template.g8/$project_name$/README.md

 # $project_name$
-This project is a sample web application.
+This project is a sample React web application.

-## Prerequisites required for running App
+## Prerequisites Required for Running App

-1. Install latest version of [Node.js](https://nodejs.org/en/download/package-manager/)
+The latest version of [Node.js](https://nodejs.org/en/download/package-manager/) must be installed.

-## Run the App in local environment
+## Run the App in Local Environment

-1. Run following commands in the terminal.
+Run following commands in the terminal.
    ```
    npm install
    npm start
    ```
-2. Go to http://localhost:8080 in the browser
+Then, open http://localhost:8080 in a browser

-## Build the App for production
+## Build the App for Production

 Run following commands in the terminal.
 ```